chinapedia/wikipedia.abstract.en/Page/Catherine_of_Aragon.md

 Faith

-Catherine_of_Aragon_as_Mary_Magdalene._jpg, _Mary Magdalene_, probably using Catherine as model]] Catherine was a member of the Third Order of Saint Francis and she was punctilious in her religious obligations in the Order, integrating without demur her necessary duties as queen with her personal piety.
+, _Mary Magdalene_, probably using Catherine as model]] Catherine was a member of the Third Order of Saint Francis and she was punctilious in her religious obligations in the Order, integrating without demur her necessary duties as queen with her personal piety.
 After her divorce, she was quoted "I would rather be a poor beggar’s wife and be sure of heaven, than queen of all the world and stand in doubt thereof by reason of my own consent."[20]

 The outward celebration of saints and holy relics formed no major part of her personal devotions,[21] which she rather expressed in the Mass, prayer, confession and penance.
 Privately, however, she was aware of what she identified as the shortcomings of the papacy and church officialdom.[22]
 Her doubts about Church improprieties certainly did not extend so far as to support the allegations of corruption made public by Martin Luther in Wittenberg in 1517, which were soon to have such far-reaching consequences in initiating the Protestant Reformation.